 Executive Editor & Publisher, The Patriot Post

-Mark Alexander is executive editor and publisher of The Patriot Post the Web's "Voice of Essential Liberty".
-His strong academic vitae in constitutional government and policy combined with his real-world occupational experience ensure his contributions as an essayist and analyst reflect the grassroots conservatism of the heartland revitalized by Ronald Reagan, rather than ubiquitous Beltway news and opinion.
+Mark Alexander is Executive Editor and Publisher of The Patriot Post the Web's "Voice of Essential Liberty".
+His strong academic vitae in constitutional government and policy combined with his real-world occupational experience ensure his contributions as an essayist and analyst reflect the grassroots conservatism of the heartland, rather than the ubiquitous Beltway news and opinion.

 Alexander's heritage is Scots-Irish, but he detests "hyphenated Americanism."
 His is among the "First Families" of Tennessee, having settled in East Tennessee prior to statehood (1796).
 He is the product of a proud military legacy, including veterans of the Revolutionary War, the War of 1812 and the War Between the States (the "right" side of each, of course).

-In 1986, Alexander accepted an executive level federal appointment in a reserve national security capacity under President Ronald Reagan, and was reappointed to that post under President George H. W. Bush, Bill Clinton and President George W. Bush.
+In 1986, Alexander was appointed to an executive level reserve national security post under President Ronald Reagan, and was reappointed to that post under President George H. W. Bush, Bill Clinton and President George W. Bush.
 He retains that appointment today with the Department of Homeland Security.

-Between 1987 and 1994, Alexander consulted with presidential and congressional campaigns on topics ranging from critical national security interests to hot-button issues regarding the First, Second and Tenth Amendments.
-He was instrumental in the election of outstanding Tennessee conservatives like Sen. Fred Thompson, and Reps.
-Ed Bryant and Zach Wamp.
+Between 1987 and 1994, Alexander consulted with presidential and congressional campaigns on topics ranging from critical national security interests to position statements on the First, Second and Tenth Amendments.
+He was instrumental in the election of outstanding Tennessee conservatives.

-The Patriot's' readers include high-level policymakers in the executive and legislative branches, leaders in state and local government, key thinkers in the community of conservative research and academic policy organizations, and, most important, grassroots conservatives across the nation.
-It is available free of charge to hundreds of thousands of military personnel around the world, and an ever-growing consortium of collegiate readers.
+The Patriots' readers include high-level policymakers in the executive and legislative branches, leaders in state and local government, key thinkers in the community of conservative research and academic policy organizations, but most important, grassroots conservatives across the nation.

-Though The Patriot Post and our staff are regularly quoted on national radio and television programs, and republished in print and online venues across the nation, its opinion and feature sections are published without attribution, consistent with our objective to promote its timeless message of liberty and not writer personalities (humilitas).
+Though The Patriot Post is regularly quoted in print and online venues across the nation, its opinion and feature sections are published without attribution.
 As was the case with The Federalist (Papers) in 1787, The Patriot Post is published under the pseudonym "Publius," and our editors and advisors publish likewise.

-Because of The Patriot's outstanding growth in readership across the nation and across the political aisle, his friends and foes have called Alexander both a political missionary and mercenary, respectively.
+Because of The Patriot's outstanding growth in readership across the nation and across the political spectrum, friends and foes have called Alexander both a political missionary and mercenary, respectively.